Updated: May 14

-One of the biggest changes you’ll face, in transitioning to a real estate career, is having to handle your own marketing.
-Unlike working for a company, there’s no longer a marketing department to hand out flyers, put out pictures on social media, or even track such campaigns.
+One of the biggest changes you’ll face in a real estate career is having to handle your own prospecting and marketing.

 1. Content Marketing